Waletine/Calc/README.md

-Simple calculator for begginers in coding
+Simple calculator for beginners in coding